Here’s another creative writing prompt for your 750 words, a challenge to write 750 words each day to better Think Like a Writer. Read more here.

 Yesterday, today and tomorrow, we are focusing on point of view in your story or novel.
-Your writing tasks for the next 2 days for your “750 words each day in January” is to practice POV.
+Your writing tasks for the next 2 days for your Think Like a Writer is to practice POV.

 Today, we’ll focus on 1st person point of view.

 1st person POV

 When the camera resides inside one character’s head and we hear that character speaking it is 1st person: the pronouns used are I, me, my.
 This POV is great for character novels where the inner life, the emotions, the personality are up front and center.